 Your target audience needs to see the effort you are making to build a relationship with them, and you can only do this by promptly replying to their questions and having a healthy conversation with them on your post.
 So, avoid sharing content and disappearing that very minute.
 Hang around and interact with your audience.

 Influencers help to improve the online presence of a brand and help them boost sales.
 They should be part of your social media strategy.

 Search and connect with influencers who share similar interests with you, share interests with your line of products or whose audience matches your target and build a relationship with them.

-Get them to make comments about your product so that their followers can see.
+Also, get them to make comments about your product so that their followers can see.
 You can do this by making yourself an authority where they can get useful information so that they can share your content or pay them to do so.

-If you have a smaller brand than the influencers, you can take the route of promoting their content on your social media platforms in a bid to get their attention and form a relationship that could make room for future reciprocation.
+Moreover, If you have a smaller brand than the influencers, you can take the route of promoting their content on your social media platforms in a bid to get their attention and form a relationship that could make room for future reciprocation.
 Also, try to reach out to their audience to check out your page.

 When they share content about your business with their followers, it gives your brand more exposure and helps you reach a new audience that could impact your business positively.

 Don’t ignore those that try to reach out to you online, even if you feel they rank lower than your brand.
 You never can tell how useful they will be to your brand in the future.
-Always make it a point of duty to acknowledge those that reach out to you.
+So, always make it a point of duty to acknowledge those that reach out to you.